nebulastream/nebulastream/docs/design/20241011_source_redesign.md

 This mixes up I/O logic with data parsing and therefore violates basic principles like the separation of concerns (**P2**).

 Each source reads data from external systems or devices and writes them into buffers provided by the NES `BufferManager`.
-In its current state, all buffers could be taken by fast sources.
-This leads to a deadlock, since query processing can not proceed without buffers (**P3**).
+In its current state, fast sources can cause a deadlock by taking all buffers, since query processing cannot proceed without buffers (**P3**).

 # Goals
 A single node worker should be able to handle thousands of concurrent sources without data ingestion becoming a bottleneck.
-By that, we do not mean that slow disk or network I/O can not be the bottleneck in query execution (this may be out of the systems control).
+Slow disk or network I/O can still cause a bottleneck during query execution (this may be out of the system's control).
-Instead, the key aspect is that adding more sources should not slow down existing sources or CPU-bound operations for internal reasons such as CPU oversubscription or threads spin waiting on data to become ready.
+However, adding more sources should not slow down existing sources or CPU-bound operations for internal reasons such as CPU oversubscription or threads busy-waiting on data to become ready.
 Of course, devices like the disk or network card are limited in the bandwidth they can provide with regard to concurrent access, but at least we can hide these latencies and allow the system to use these resources more efficiently by accessing them asynchronously, without blocking the CPU
 (**G1, scalability**, addresses P1).